-When you are sleeping outdoors on the cold ground, the most important factor to consider is your sleeping pad’s R-Value.
-This is the measure of the pad’s ability to resist(R) heat flow, hence R-Value, which basically determines how well your sleeping pad will insulate you from heat transfer to cold ground.
+When sleeping outdoors on the cold ground, the most critical factor to consider is your sleeping pad’s R-value.
+This is the measure of the pad’s ability to resist(R) heat flow, hence the R-value, which determines how well your sleeping pad will insulate you from heat transfer to cold ground.

-When you are living out of a shelter like the Zpacks Duplex, you have amazing cover from the rain and elements but on most thru-hikes, you will encounter cold weather and inclement conditions in general.
+When you are living out of a shelter like the Zpacks Duplex, you have fantastic cover from the rain and elements, but on most thru-hikes, you will encounter cold weather and inclement conditions in general.

 These conditions are what you aim to be prepared for before ever hitting the trail as you never want to be surprised with snow and winter weather while carrying only your summer kit, this could lead to life-affecting problems and dangers!